amritsingh65/Spring-boot-redis-crud-example/README.md

 # Spring-boot-redis-crud-example

-The purpose of this repository for knowledge sharing to use spring boot with redis that has a crud operation implemented in this repository.
+The purpose of this repository for knowledge sharing to use spring boot with redis that has a crud operation implemented.

 Steps to use this repository.